SamSamhuns/face_registration_and_recognition_milvus/README.md

 Tested with `docker-compose version 1.29.2`.

 Backend system for detecting and saving a person's face from images into a vectorized milvus database to run facial recognition on images along with saving the person's data in a redis-cached mysql table for later retrieval.
 (Note: The system currently only supports one face per image for both face registration and lookup).
+This repository currently only works with systems with Intel x86_64 cpus and does not support arm64 based systems (i.e. Apple M1 chips).

 <img src="app_docker_compose/app/static/project_flow.png" width="60%" />